The TOJ Roundtable is back. Make sure to give everybody a follow on Twitter and to let us know your opinion down in the comment section below!

 Greg Armstrong: I think the ceiling for the rest of the year record wise is 4-2 and the basement is 1-5.
 Carolina is sneaky winnable, the Chiefs don’t look great anymore, the Broncos are bad, the Saints are very good, the Chargers might break the sack record in a single game against the Jets and the Patriots might rest everyone.

--Robby Anderson continues to steadily improve every game.
+As for roster predictions:-Robby Anderson continues to steadily improve every game.

 -Marcus Maye continues to play better than Jamal Adams, but Adams improves from his lull in the middle of the year.